cajacko/writing/writing/religion.md

-# Religion is obviously false
+# Religion Is Obviously False

 NOTE: This post is in a super rough note form, if you couldn't tell.
 It was abandoned at this stage, but is left like this in case I pick it up at a later stage.